Wednesday, August 10, 2022

 (2002) Dir.
 David Worth

-Speaking of cranky opinions, I never liked the first two Shark Attack movies and find John Barrowman (Torchwood) egregiously smarmy.
+Speaking of cranky opinions, I never liked the first two Shark Attack movies, and I generally find John Barrowman (Torchwood) egregiously smarmy.
 These two reasons kept me away from Shark Attack 3 (in which Barrowman stars) for years, despite all the (so-bad-it's) good things I heard about it.
-But then I learned he was openly gay-married, whiuch made him less offensive.
-Now he makes more sense, and I can finally enjoy Shark Attack 3: Megalodon, in which he stars as--you guessed it--a smarmy/cocky chief of security at a Cozumel resort destined to fight a large--presumed extinct--big ass shark.
-And this self-righteous SOB is gonna need all the help a sultry marine paleontologist (Jenny McShane) and her two person documentary crew can lend.
-Will the inevitable sparks fly between this oceanic white prick and this blue-haired blond-eyed hottie sent from her museum by her smitten male dope of a boss?
-And you better believe there'll be a corporate whistleblower (Roy Cutrona) fingering the shady outfit he used to work for.
-And how about an 80s-style yuppie CEO whose deepwater trench-adjacent electric cable starts leaking out into surrounding water, thus driving up the prehistoric big game, forced up by the constant static?
+But then I learned he was openly gay-married so his smug preening was suddenly OK; I immediately cued up Shark Attack 3: Megalodon.
+He plays---you guessed it---a smarmy/cocky chief of security at a Cozumel resort naturally destined to play the Brody; his Hooper is a sultry marine lady paleontologist (Jenny McShane).
+Will the inevitable sparks fly between this oceanic white prick and this blue-haired blond-eyed babe?
+I'll never tell.
+And how about an 80s-style yuppie CEO whose deepwater trench-adjacent electric cable starts leaking out into surrounding water, thus driving up the you know what from the Adriatic trench, or whatever.
+Yup, the gang's all here, and I'm sure they will all taste delicious.

-Sure it's as original as 'boy meets girl,' sure it's shoddily-constructed, weather-beaten at the seams, but that's why it's also perfect for a lazy summer afternoon when it's too hot to move more than ten feet from your air conditioner and you're in the mood to see some giant sharks eating yachts full of environmentally irresponsible capitalists while yachting in the beautiful waters off resort-studded Cozumel.
-And the effects are a cut above the usual Asylum junk.
-The CGI here is never noticeable.
-Several of the shots of the giant shark rising out of the water to devour whole boats are surprisingly good; I couldn't tell if they were using miniatures, or just really well-done analog overlays.
-And I like that it doesn't feel the need to overdo the capitalist evil 'keep a lid on it' schtick.
-This movie knows you can make even the greediest capitalists somewhat sympathetic and we'll still cheer with bloodthirsty joy when they, their wives, the mayor, and everyone on their swanky yacht, and the yacht itself, are devoured in big cathartic gulps.
+Sure it's unoriginal; it's shoddily-constructed; it's weather-beaten at the hull but shiny and new in the brightwork, but it's perfect for a lazy summer afternoon when it's too hot to move more than ten feet from your air conditioner and just want to watch some giant sharks eating yachts full of environmentally irresponsible capitalists in the beautiful clear blue Cozumel waters.
+So satisfying....
+And the effects are a cut above the usual Asylum junk--a very small cut but a cut nonetheless.
+Several of the shots of the giant shark rising out of the water to devour whole boats are surprisingly good.
+I couldn't tell if they were using miniatures, or just really well-matched overlays.
+And I like that it doesn't feel the need to overdo the capitalist evil 'keep a lid on it because tourist trade' schtick.
+This movie knows you can make even the greediest capitalists somewhat sympathetic and we'll still cheer with bloodthirsty joy when they, their wives, the mayor, and everyone on their swanky yacht, and even the yacht itself, are devoured in big cathartic gulps.

 4. DEATH CURSE OF TARTU